 Classification

-According to nosologies, primary (etiology is unknown) and secondary glomerulonephritis are distinguished.
+According to nosologies, primary (etiology unknown) and secondary glomerulonephritis are distinguished.
 The first accounts for about 80% of all cases.
 If the doctor can accurately identify the cause of the disease, then we can talk about the development of secondary glomerulonephritis.

-By the type of flow, there are:
+According to the type of flow there are:

 2. Subacute – from 3 months to 1 year.